 Think about it this way; most Emergency radios have the normal local AM & FM Bands, a few weather channels, and possibly some shortwave frequencies.
 During a large-scale disaster, most of these radio stations will either shut down because of a lack of power, or they’ll go silent when their employees stop showing up for work.

 On the other hand, Ham Radio will be more active than ever.
 During any kind of disaster, small or large, the Ham bands light up.
-Form being able to monitor local communications to monitoring what’s happening nationally or even throughout the world, HAM Radio allows you to hear what’s really going on.
+Form being able to monitor local communications, to monitoring what’s happening nationally or even throughout the world, Ham Radio allows you to find out what’s really going on.

 How will I power my Radio when the Grid goes down?